z0on/tjarno2023/README.md

 ![*Idotea baltica*](isopoda_idotea_balthica_01-10-15_1.jpg)

-Unlike corals, *I. baltica* has very small dispersal range (it is a marsupial carrying its young in the pouch, believe it or not).
+Unlike corals, *I. baltica* has a very narrow dispersal range (it is a marsupial brooding its young in a pouch, believe it or not).
 Because of this, it shows strong isolation-by-distance, and makes the most spectacular ADMIXTURE-on-map plot (let's make one!).
 But does it also adapt genetically to the variation in conditions across the Baltic sea?
 Gradient forest to the rescue!
 We only have a few environmental variables for this creature (temperature and salinity in summer and in winter, so we can have those plus their difference - the yearly temperature range), but it should be enough for the start.

 > Hint 1: The GF analysis must be conditional on the strong genetic structure due to isolation-by-distance.
 This structure is likely to be captured by the fist few principal coordinates.